istio/istio.io/_blog/2018/egress-https.md

 ## Bookinfo Sample App with External Details Web Service

 ### Initial Setting
 To demonstrate the scenario of consuming an external web service, I will start with a Kubernetes cluster with [Istio installed]({{home}}/docs/setup/kubernetes/quick-start.html#installation-steps).
 Then I will deploy [Istio Bookinfo Sample Application]({{home}}/docs/guides/bookinfo.html).
-This application uses the _details_ microservice to fetch book details, e.g. the number of pages and the publisher.
+This application uses the _details_ microservice to fetch book details, for example the number of pages and the publisher.
 The original _details_ microservice provides the book details without consulting any external service.

 I will copy here the end-to-end architecture of the application from the original [Bookinfo Guide]({{home}}/docs/guides/bookinfo.html).